overnode-org/overnode/docs/docs/12-central-logging.md

 ## Adding the pre-configured stack

-Overnode installs and upgrades [Loki](https://grafana.com/oss/loki/) driver for Docker automatically when the tool is installed / upgraded.
+When Overnode is installed or upgraded, it also does the same for [Loki](https://grafana.com/oss/loki/) driver for Docker automatically.
 This enables containers to stream stdout / stderr logs to the Loki server.

-First of all, it is necessary to add the Loki stack to a project:
+First, it is necessary to add the Loki stack to a project:

 ```bash
 > sudo overnode init https://github.com/overnode-org/overnode@examples/infrastructure/loki